Limited Types

 , which has unknown discriminants.

-Using a limited private type with unknown discriminants is an important Ada idiom, as we gain extra control over its initialization.
-This is explained in the Annotated Ada Reference Manual (3.7, 26.b/2)
+As we mentioned earlier, when we use a private type with unknown discriminants, we gain extra control over its initialization.
+In addition, if we declare those types as limited, we gain even more control.
+In fact, this is what the Annotated Ada Reference Manual (3.7, 26.b/2) says:

 "A subtype with unknown discriminants is indefinite, and hence an object of such a subtype needs explicit initialization.
 A limited private type with unknown discriminants is 'extremely' limited; objects of such a type can be initialized only by subprograms (either procedures with a parameter of the type, or a function returning the type) declared in the package.
 Subprograms declared elsewhere can operate on and even return the type, but they can only initialize the object by calling (ultimately) a subprogram in the package declaring the type.
 Such a type is useful for keeping complete control over object creation within the package declaring the type."